 Another one of my friends, David Blyth , has his own page outlining his research into the physics of Gallium Nitride.

-Dr Richard Potter, Liverpool university.
+My good friend, Dr Richard Potter, Liverpool university.
 Richard's academic page at the School of Engineering.

 The Physics Outreach Program an exciting physics presentation, designed to spark an interest in science, run by the University of Wisconsin.